-Disclosure module Data verified Verification standard Please explain state Apex Companies, LLC (Apex) was engaged to conduct an independent verification of the water withdrawal reported by Cummins, Inc. (Cummins) for the calendar year 2019.
-This Verification Statement applies to the related information included within the scope of work described below.
-The verification was conducted using the CDP Water Disclosure Reporting Guidelines reporting protocol and the following reference standard: International Standard on Assurance Engagements (ISAE) 3000 Revised, Assurance Engagements Other than Audits or Reviews of Historical Financial Information (effective for assurance reports dated on or after Dec.
-15, 2015), issued by the International Auditing and Assurance Standards Board.
+Disclosure Disclosure Data verified n Please explain module standard state Apex Companies, LLC (Apex) was engaged to conduct an independent verification of the water withdrawal data reported by Cummins, Inc. for the calendar year 2022.
+The verified totals include water withdrawn from the ground, rainwater, and municipal water.
+The verification was conducted using criteria from the CDP Water Disclosure Reporting Guidelines.
+The International Standard on Assurance Engagements (ISAE) 3000 Revised, issued by the International Auditing and Assurance Standards Board was used as the reference standard.